ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_anav13jclim.rst

 In its given form, this equation is prone to small standard deviations close to zero.
 For example, values of :math:`s^M = 10^{-5} \mu` and :math:`s^O = 10^{-7}
-\mu` (where :math:`\mu` is the mean of :math:`s^O` over all grid cells) results in an MVI in the magnitude of :math:`10^4` for this single grid cell even though the two standard deviations are close to zero and negligible compared to other grid cells.
+\mu` (where :math:`\mu` is the mean of :math:`s^O` over all grid cells) results in a MVI of the order of :math:`10^4` for this single grid cell even though the two standard deviations are close to zero and negligible compared to other grid cells.
 Due to the use of the arithmetic mean, a single high value is able to distort the overall MVI.